The Province of Connacht (Connachta in Irish, anglicised as Connaught), and yDNA R-M222

 DYS392 = 14

 DYS464 = 15-16-16-17

 DYS607 = 16

 In most cases the first three STRs in the list above are adequate to establish membership in this group.
 If you have at least two of those three values and differ by only one at the mismatching marker, you are very probably (though not certainly) a member of the R-M222 Haplogroup.

 The cluster was initially referred to as the 25/11/14 cluster based on the dominant values for DYS390, 391 and 392.
 In late 2005 a research team from Trinity College Dublin published a report that identified this cluster based on the distinctive values at DYS390 and 392.
-The research team called this pattern the Irish Modal Haplotype, or IMH, and provocatively suggested that the haplotype was to be associated with the Ui Neill kings of Northern Ireland who descended from the fifth century warlord Niall of the Nine Hostages.
-Since the haplotype is not in fact modal in Ireland – though a distinctive haplotype with a large population, it is not the dominant one – one should perhaps more properly call this pattern the Northern Irish/Lowland Scots Variety of Haplogroup R1b.
+The research team called this pattern the Irish Modal Haplotype or IMH, and provocatively suggested that the haplotype was to be associated with the Ui Neill kings of Northern Ireland who descended from the fifth-century warlord Niall of the Nine Hostages.
+Since the haplotype is not, in fact, modal in Ireland – through a distinctive haplotype with a large population, it is not the dominant one – one should perhaps more properly call this pattern the Northern Irish/Lowland Scots Variety of Haplogroup R1b.
 That recognizes the fact that it is most concentrated in Donegal (nearly 20 percent of the population) and nearby counties to the south and west (five to 10 percent).
 It is also found in Lowland Scotland and the Western Isles at a percentage that is hard to determine but may also be in the five to 10 percent range.

 The modal haplotype for the Northern Irish/Lowland Scots Variety, and therefore for R-M222, can be seen on Ysearch as record M5UKQ.